 WASTELANDS: STORIES OF THE APOCALYPSE gathers 22 tales of the best post-apocalyptic literature of the last two decades from many of today’s most renowned authors of speculative fiction—including George R. R. Martin, Gene Wolfe, Orson Scott Card, Carol Emshwiller, Jonathan Lethem, Octavia E. Butler, and Stephen King—in an exploration of what it means to remain human in the wake of Armageddon.

 John is a connector: bringing together outstanding stories in singular volumes and sharing these works with his multitude of readers.
 To adequately capture and convey the voices of such a wide-ranging set of authors, Skyboat connected eleven different narrators to these fabulous stories, including Mr. Harlan Ellison who took on Richard Kadrey’s “Still Life with Apocalypse.”
 Our stellar team at 50 Nugget Wash edited, mixed and mastered this beauty.
 Below is your full Table of Contents with the narrators specified; which we understand is something you appreciate in these days of Amazon listing only “full cast” as the narrator!
+Listen to a sample here!
 Get the entire anthology on downpour.com today!
 And if you like what you hear, check out WASTELANDS 2: MORE STORIES OF THE APOCALYPSE and, for you military fantasy fans, OPERATION ARCANA.

 Introduction by John Joseph Adams